Post Production Specific Considerations

 Consider assigning defined roles to specific employees, for example:

-- Compliance Assistant: Assures that all employees, visitors, clients are aware of protocols and are following them.
+- COVID-19 Compliance Manager: Assures that all employees, visitors, clients are aware of protocols and are following them.
 Has responsibility for education of freelance workers in new protocols.

 - PPE Manager: Maintains current knowledge of PPE use, quantities, stock, location, disposal.

 - Deliveries Manager: Administers receipt of and the sanitizing of all items arriving in the workplace such as packages, couriers, food, etc.

 - Food Distribution: Strictly limits those responsible for serving food, using the strict sanitized processes.

 - Assign workstations and disallow sharing of equipment, computer peripherals (keyboards, mice, Wacom tablets, etc.).

 - Establish methodology for determining maximum suite occupancy for sessions and post clearly in each suite.
 Limit session attendance to match occupancy guideline.